usarscotus/legal-directory/frcmp/rule_41.md

 &nbsp;&nbsp;&nbsp;&nbsp;(C) Warrant for a Tracking Device.
 A tracking-device warrant must identify the person or property to be tracked, designate the magistrate judge to whom it must be returned, and specify a reasonable length of time that the device may be used.
 The time must not exceed 45 days from the date the warrant was issued.
 The court may, for good cause, grant one or more extensions for a reasonable period not to exceed 45 days each.
 The warrant must command the officer to:

-(i) complete any installation authorized by the warrant within a specified time no longer than 10 days;
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(i) complete any installation authorized by the warrant within a specified time no longer than 10 days;

-&nbsp;&nbsp;(ii) perform any installation authorized by the warrant during the daytime, unless the judge for good cause expressly authorizes installation at another time; and
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(ii) perform any installation authorized by the warrant during the daytime, unless the judge for good cause expressly authorizes installation at another time; and

-&nbsp;&nbsp;&nbsp;&nbsp;(iii) return the warrant to the judge designated in the warrant.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(iii) return the warrant to the judge designated in the warrant.

 (f) Executing and Returning the Warrant.